The role of local bounds on neighborhoods in the network for scale-free state synchronization of multi-agent systems: Abstract

 \section{Abstract}

-This paper provides necessary and sufficient conditions for the existence of solutions to the state synchronization problem of homogeneous multi-agent systems (MAS) via scale-free linear dynamic non-collaborative protocol for both continuous- and discrete-time.
+This paper provides necessary and sufficient conditions for the existence of solutions to the state synchronization problem of homogeneous multi-agent systems (MAS) via scale-free linear dynamic non-collaborative protocol in both continuous and discrete time.
 These conditions guarantee for which class of MAS, one can achieve scale-free state synchronization.
-We investigate protocol design with and without utilizing local bounds on neighborhood.
+We investigate protocol design with and without utilizing local bounds on the neighborhood of agents.
 The results shows that the availability of local bounds on neighborhoods plays a key role.